kfkonrad/bongnoster-zsh-theme/README.md

 For Mac users, I highly recommend iTerm 2 + Solarized Dark

+# Installation
+To install bongnoster, download bongnoster.zsh-theme and move it to `~/.oh-my-zsh/custom/themes`.
+You might need to create that directory first.
 # Compatibility

 **NOTE:** In all likelihood, you will need to install a [Powerline-patched font](https://github.com/Lokaltog/powerline-fonts) for this theme to render correctly.